Equal Pay for Similar Work: Empirical Analysis

 Based on our theoretical findings, we investigate the effect of EPSW on gender segregation within firms and on the differential pay of men and women.
-To obtain the causal effect of EPSW on our outcomes of interest, we consider an event-study analysis wherein firms are considered ``treated'' if they were subject to EPSW at announcement (i.e. the firm in question employed at least 10 long-term workers in June 2009) and ``control'' otherwise.\footnote{Following the discussion in \Cref{discussion section}, the magnitude of the effects of EPSW on a firm are predicted to depend on the number and treatment status of its competitors.
-We do not observe all firms in a local labor market, nor do we separately observe any firm's direct competitors.
-Our event-study analysis assumes that only the treatment status of the own firm is relevant for determining EPSW's directional effect on the outcomes we study, and the outcome variables we analyze comport with this assumptions.
-By contrast, a discontinuity-based identification strategy around the size threshold of 10 would implicitly require additional assumptions about the share of a firm's competitors that are treated by EPSW.
-As we have little support in making such assumptions, we do not proceed with this alternative approach.} We present and discuss supportive evidence for our designation of treatment status in \Cref{app_treatment_designation}. \Cref{app_treatment_designation} also presents ``placebo'' tests which do not find statistically or economically meaningful effects at alternative firm size thresholds, supporting that the observed effects of EPSW around the size threshold specified in the law are plausibly causal.
+We make several conservative choices, which we describe presently, in an attempt to provide a plausible, causal lower bound on the effect of EPSW on our outcomes of interest.

-Our theoretical analysis, and extensions in \Cref{discussion section}, predict an increase in segregation for all firms that are treated by EPSW.
-One conceptual hurdle is that we do not observe which workers perform ``similar'' work within a firm.
-Therefore, we consider complete firm-level gender segregation, implying the gender segregation of every set of similar workers within the firm.
-We also predict a shift in the wage gap in favor of the majority gender group of workers in the local labor market in which a firm treated by EPSW operates in.
-An important question is, therefore, how we define local labor markets.
-There are 21 industry codes and 321 geographic counties in our data.
-We define a local labor market a firm operates in by the firm's geographic county and industry code pair.
+To obtain the causal effect of EPSW on our outcomes of interest, we consider an event-study analysis based on firm size \emph{at the time of policy announcement}; firms are considered ``treated'' if they were subject to EPSW at announcement (i.e. the firm in question employed at least 10 long-term workers in June 2009) and ``control'' otherwise.\footnote{Following our analysis in \Cref{section:search-model}, the effects of EPSW on a firm are predicted to be smaller in magnitude for untreated firms; they are unconstrained by EPSW, obviating the benefits of segregation, and thus also avoiding changes in wages for workers who were hired prior to EPSW.
+We discuss this point further in \Cref{app_treatment_designation}.} This yields an ``intent-to-treat'' framework as we do not adjust our designation of firm treatment status based on firm choices (e.g. to fire workers to escape the bite of EPSW).